Bert Brown: Senatorial career

 Prime Minister Stephen Harper promised to advise the Governor General to appoint Brown to the next available Senate seat from Alberta, according to comments made in the House of Commons April 18, 2007.
 The announcement came after long-serving senator Dan Hays announced his intent to vacate his seat in the Senate at the end of June 2007.

 Brown was appointed to the Canadian Senate on July 10, 2007.
 Brown served five and a half years until mandatory retirement.

 Brown became the second person in Canadian history, after Stan Waters, to be appointed to his Senate seat following a provincial senator-in-waiting election.
 Brown chose to run with the Conservative Party of Canada caucus (federal party), even though he ran under the Progressive Conservative banner (provincial party counterpart), in the Alberta Senate election.

 On his 75th birthday, March 22, 2013, Brown retired from the Senate as per Senate rules.

 Awards

 In 2005, Brown was a recipient of the Alberta Centennial Medal.
 The award was given to notable Albertans who made a lasting contribution in the province over the preceding 100 years.

 Views

-Bert Brown did not acknowledge the scientific consensus on anthropogenic climate change he identified himself as a denier.
+Bert Brown did not acknowledge the scientific consensus on anthropogenic climate change he identified as a denier.